 (c) Who reviewed the engagement work performed and the date and extent of such review.

-64. The practitioner shall document discussions of significant matters with the entity and others, including the nature of the significant matters discussed, and when and with whom the discussions took place.
+66. The practitioner shall document discussions of significant matters with the entity and others, including the nature of the significant matters discussed, and when and with whom the discussions took place.
+(Ref: Para.
+A127)

 Quality Control